 "Good, I'll be back as soon as I can."

 "What's your name again?"
-Alexander asked her.
+Alexander asked her, keeping his voice low.

 "No." Alexander interrupted, shaking his head.
 "I want to know what happened to me, and I'm guessing that you know?"

 Graciela bit her lip and studied him for a few seconds before letting out a deep breath and pulling a chair that was next to the nightstand close to the bed.
 She sat down and placed her hands on her lap, not knowing what else to do with them.
-That was always a problem for her, she had no clue what to do with her hands while they were idle and she eventually would end up picking at her nails.
+That was always a problem for her.
+She had no clue what to do with her hands while they were idle and she eventually would end up picking at her nails.

 "You…don't remember running from—well I'm assuming that you were running from somebody that day.
 You almost knocked me down when you ran past me before running into an alley,"